sinyiwsy/CSCI3150_Asgn3_Unofficial_Testcase/README.md

 If you have any problem, you can open an issue.

 ## Paging and Paging with Swap
 They are in different branch.
-Please check out.
+Please check out and read the README.md.
-1. Paging updated on Dec 5, 2019 (Please use paging(original).)
+1. Paging updated on Dec 5, 2019
 2. Paging with Swap updated on Dec 5, 2019

 ## Contributor